 Where do I begin?

 Let's start with our fingers.
-To the right, you'll see that we have each finger numbered.
+To the left, you'll see that we have each finger numbered.
 This is so you can identify which fingers need to go where on our diagrams.
 We won't be using the thumb, so just remember the digits from 1 to 4.

 Where do I put my fingers?